trade-copilot/ape-ai-docs/Features/Personas/choosing.md

 **📱 iOS:**
 1. Tap **Profile icon** (top left of any screen)
 2. Scroll to **"Choose Ape"** or **"Persona"** section
-3. Tap to open persona selection
+3. Tap to open companion selection
 4. Select a different persona
 5. Tap **Save** or **Confirm**